 It only occurs to me now that instead of following the suggestion of a well-meaning friend or well worded promotional material we should analyse ourselves and find what would be best for us.
 At least narrowing down the search so we have a better chance of finding whats right for us.
 The same applies to investors to a large extent.

-The mystique surrounding trading makes us reluctant to make our own decisions, as we feel that we don’t know enough about it to decide, and it is far simpler to just follow a suggestion from someone who claims to be very successful at it.
+The mystique surrounding trading makes us reluctant to make our own decisions, as we feel that we don’t know enough about it to decide, and it is far more straightforward just to follow a suggestion from someone who claims to be very successful at it.
 Well, that is a rubbish way to go about it.
-The basics of trading couldn’t be simpler, but is made difficult by its language; therefore, the first thing to do (as a trader or investor) is learn the language.
+The basics of trading couldn’t be more uncomplicated, but is made difficult by its language; therefore, the first thing to do (as a trader or investor) is to learn the language.

 You will be surprised at how simple trading and investing is, once you get past the coded words.
 I said trading couldn’t be more straightforward, and that is true, but transforming that into something that provides a consistently profitable return is quite another thing.
 But there I go, like everyone else, bringing in the mystique again!